karen portrait circle

 The actual numbers are probably quite a bit higher because many people don't bother to report them since usually nothing comes of it.

-The break-ins dropped in half during the Covid lockdown in 2020, but they are climbing back up again, now that people are out and about again, and tourists have returned to the city.
+The break-ins dropped in half during the Covid lockdown in 2020, but they climbed back up again, now that people are out and about again, and tourists have returned to the city.

 No wonder San Francisco has the highest rate of property crimes of any U.S. city.
 Our previous District Attorney had campaigned for less incarceration, and followed through on that, but was recalled by the voters in 2022.
 The current DA is somewhat tougher on prosecuting crime, but it's an uphill battle with SF judges and juries.
-Hopefully things will start to turn around at some point.
+But the first quarter of 2024 is showing a significant drop in car break-ins, and theft in general, so there is hope!

 According to the police, most of these are committed by organized gangs; one guy does a quick break-in and another guy is waiting in the getaway car.
 They're especially hoping for laptops and tablets, and now mobile phones also, so they grab any backpacks or bags they see.